PMO Roles and Responsibilities: The Ultimate Guide

 Choose the Appropriate PMO Model for Your Firm

-Selecting the right PMO model can be done by factoring company’s size, industry, and strategic objectives.
-For example, in smaller firms, a supportive PMO model is often preferred as it offers guidance and nurture project management maturity.
+Selecting the right PMO model can be done by factoring in the company’s size, industry, and strategic objectives.
+For example, in smaller firms, a supportive PMO model is often preferred as it offers guidance and nurtures project management maturity.

 Contrarily, enterprises may lean towards a controlling PMO model that emphasizes standardization and organizational compliance.
 Thus, firms must carefully choose a model that best serves their long-term business goals.